 Hasenfratz said all four of her children have or are pursuing degrees at Western, an institution that taught her how to approach learning, create life balance and learn critical thinking.

-Named Canada’s CEO of the Year in 2018, Hazenfratz has been at the helm of Linamar for 17 years.
-Her father, Frank Hazenfratz, LLD’16, founded the business in 1964 from the basement of the family home.
+Named Canada’s CEO of the Year in 2018, Hasenfratz has been at the helm of Linamar for 17 years.
+Her father, Frank Hasenfratz, LLD’16, founded the business in 1964 from the basement of the family home.
 The business today employs more than 29,000 people at 60 manufacturing facilities in 17 countries.

 She would like to see Western add more workplace experiences through co-ops and internships and increase the number of women in science, technology, engineering and math.